kormic/ansible/README.md

 7. Exit neovim and open it again so Mason can install any plugin / language server
 8. Log out and log in again for zsh
 9. Start coding :)

-TODO:
-1. Use ansible vault to store my SSH keys